| |

 blow could still kill a character, especially if a critical

+strike is rolled.
 In short, we wanted

 to avoid the ‘sword and sorcery’ super hero style of gaming